aws-neuron/aws-neuron-sdk/src/examples/tensorflow/bert_demo/README.md

    * Compile model using Neuron compatible BERT Large for Inferentia
 3. Running the inference demo
    * Launching the BERT demo server
-   * Sending async requests to server
+   * Sending requests to server from multiple clients

 ## Launch EC2 instances and update Neuron software